 The dental adhesive was given 5 minutes to set before layering the composite resin incrementally, Dr. May created a thin “enamel shell” of composite first as seen here, he then followed with smaller 1-1.5mm increments of composite layers.

-This is the final result – a natural looking esthetic restoration that is bonded at high strength and durable.
+This is the final result – a natural looking esthetic restoration that is bonded at high strength and durable. *Note how the rubber dam sealed off the working area from saliva and blood.

+We look forward to meeting you.
 Call 480-830-5003 or request an appointment online to set up your first visit.
 We’ll be in touch soon.